syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 {% highlight vb.net %}

-'Open a PowerPoint presentation
+'Loads the PowerPoint presentation

 Dim presentationDocument As IPresentation = Presentation.Open("Output.pptx")

-'Declare variables for custom Width and height
+'Declare variables to hold custom width and height
 Dim customWidth As Integer = 1500
 Dim customHeight As Integer = 1000

-'Convert the slide as image and return as stream
+'Converts the slide as image and return as stream

 Dim stream As Stream = presentationDocument.Slides(0).ConvertToImage(Syncfusion.Drawing.ImageFormat.Emf)

-'Create a bitmap of specific width and height
+'Creates a bitmap of specific width and height

 Dim bitmap As New Bitmap(customWidth, customHeight, PixelFormat.Format32bppPArgb)

-'Get graphics from image
+'Gets graphics from image

 Dim gdiGraphics As Graphics = Graphics.FromImage(bitmap)

-'Set the resolution
+'Sets the resolution

 bitmap.SetResolution(gdiGraphics.DpiX, gdiGraphics.DpiY)

-'Recreate the image from stream using specified width and height
+'Recreates the image from stream using specified width and height

 gdiGraphics.DrawImage(System.Drawing.Image.FromStream(stream), New Rectangle(0, 0, bitmap.Width, bitmap.Height))

-'Save the bitmap
+'Saves the bitmap

 bitmap.Save("ImageOutput" + Guid.NewGuid().ToString() + ".jpeg")

-'Close the presentation
+'Closes the presentation

 presentationDocument.Close()